oVirt/ovirt-site/source/develop/release-management/features/storage/manage-storage-connections.html.md

 ## Delete connection (DELETE)

-Deletion of connection will be possible only if no storage domain nor lun disks is referencing it (orphan connection).
+Deletion of connection will be possible only if no storage domain nor LUN disks is referencing it (orphan connection).

 <b>Example</b>